It’s that time of year again! No, I’m not talking about the Yuletide season, I’m speaking on the adventurous time of the tax season.

 You’ll receive a bigger tax break with this option; however, it may be more work on the back end.

-Most people like itemized tax deductions because they involve expenses you have to take on anyway, like your mortgage and property taxes.
+PRO TIP: Most people like itemized tax deductions because they involve expenses you have to take on anyway, like your mortgage and property taxes.

 Common Types of Itemized Deductions: